eralpsahin/Liketon-Wordpress-Plugin/README.md

 By default the number of likes per page is 10, but on _Admin Menu_ hover _Settings_ and then click _Liketon_, you can change how many likes per page.

 #### Notes
 This plugin is mostly a tutorial and a resource to get help.
-You can always contact me via my e-mail: eralpsahin@sabanciuniv.edu